J-Human/J-Human/README.md

 My name is Justin.
 I work on backend development, open source, and an adequate amount of web (and frameworks like React/Vue).

 I commonly use TypeScript, C++, and Python.
 I also know UNIX shell scripting, Git, and SQL for database management.
-I'm familiar with Linux (mostly Debian-based systems), and macOS.

 I enjoy watching movies, travelling, reading books, and gaming.

 I can sometimes be funny, as well as curious.
-I try to enjoy life the most and put effort in all my work.
+I try to enjoy life and put effort in my work.
 My birthday falls on October 19, which makes me a libra.

 You can always reach me out in any platforms listed at the bottom of this doc.
 I also have a [site](https://J-Human.github.io "my site").